Mrunal-G/Casual-turn-taking-and-backchannel-prediction/README.md

 # Tasks described in research paper:
-1. extendingthe turn-taking model to include backchanneling,
+1. extending the turn-taking model to include backchanneling, (TurnGPT does not include backchanneling only turn-taking prediciton)
-2. use of LLMs with acoustic fusion for these tasks, and
+2. use of LLMs with acoustic fusion for these tasks, (hubert use)
-3. exploration of LLMs for instruction-tuning rather than simple token encoding and prediction
+3. exploration of LLMs for instruction-tuning rather than simple token encoding and prediction (textual LLMs for intruction-tuning instead of classification fine-tuning)

 ## Data preprocessing: